cloudflare/cloudflare-docs/content/images/cloudflare-images/tutorials/cloudflare-images-on-pages/index.md

 * [Custom IDs](https://developers.cloudflare.com/images/cloudflare-images/upload-images/custom-id/): How to store and serve your images under their own, SEO friendly Unicode name and path

-* [Flexible Image transformation and metadata filtering](https://developers.cloudflare.com/images/cloudflare-images/resize-images/#flexible-variants): How to use transformation parameters the delivery URL to transform an image on the fly
+* [Flexible Image transformation](https://developers.cloudflare.com/images/cloudflare-images/resize-images/#flexible-variants): How to use transformation parameters the delivery URL to transform an image on the fly

 * Adaptive Optimized Format Delivery: How Cloudflare Images delivers Image Formats optimized to every browser, including WebP and AVIF